cal-itp/benefits/docs/enrollment-pathways/veterans.md

 ## Demonstration

-Here's a video showing what the flow looks like, having veterans confirm eligibility via Login.gov and enroll via Littlepay:
+Here's a video showing what the flow looks like for a veteran to confirm their eligibility for a transit benefit through Login.gov and then register their contactless debit or credit card with Littlepay, one of the supported transit processors:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/BJOpJ9fZe98?si=IuvJqqkSESRWM_md&amp;controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>